About the mad mouse

 I am a rather simple soul, somewhat introverted (but passionate), living on an island in the Pacific Northwest.
 Though college educated with a major in English Lit, way back when, I remain an enthusiast without credentials.
 However, I am a traveler in many realms, where I still seek old bones, tomes, and philosopher’s stones,- and other such nonsense and treasures.

-an excerpt from Sue Vincent’s guest post-(on virtually yours)- the early years told in story form
+an excerpt from Sue Vincent’s guest post-(on virtually yours)

 She wandered through the Mediterranean area and North Africa and lived for a while in Greece on Leonard Cohen’s former haunt, the island of Hydra, scribbling untamed thoughts and romance until the Sirocco winds blew- and her exasperated father sent a ticket for her to come home and answer for herself.
 Sadly “the answer had long been lost in the seductive dance of an oasis mirage and in the mournful wail of the dunes as they are created and destroyed by the desert winds.”
 (Tales of the Caravanserai)

 Hearing the call of ancient valour, the pipes and old standing stones, today she follows the wind again to more northern climes where she is at home in both the Hebrides and Ireland.